jbinder/metahachoir/README.md

 metahachoir
 ===========

-Module for the Digital Forensics Framework to show metadata provided by hachoir-metadata in the node attributes.
+Module for the Digital Forensics Framework (DFF) to show metadata provided by hachoir-metadata in the node attributes.

 Requirements